-It's believed that between 80 and 85 percent of all business data is unstructured, or qualitative, data.
+It's believed that between 80%and 85% of all business data is unstructured, or qualitative, data.
 This includes emails, reports and conversations workers and managers may have with colleagues, suppliers and partners throughout any given business day.

 Thankfully, text analytics is helping to make the analysis, interpretation and reporting of qualitative data much less labor and time intensive.
 Text analytics that includes sentiment analysis is even better.